Pope Pius XII: Widening conflict

-In March 1942, Pius XII established diplomatic relations with the Empire of Japan and received ambassador Ken Harada, who remained in that position until the end of the war.

-In June 1942, diplomatic relations were established with the Nationalist government of China.
+In March 1942, Pius established diplomatic relations with the Empire of Japan and received ambassador Ken Harada, who remained in that position until the end of the war.
+Roosevelt immediately wrote a letter about Pius's decision to Spellman saying that in granting new diplomatic status to an Axis belligerent, agreat error of judgment was made… there must have been a dosen [sic] ways of deferring the action, for one reason or another, at this time… I shall say nothing officially, in all probability, but my heart is torn because it is bound to get out and there will be definitely a bad reaction to thus [sic] unnecessary move.In June 1942, diplomatic relations were established with the Nationalist government of China.
 This step was envisaged earlier, but delayed due to Japanese pressure to establish relations with the pro-Japanese Wang Jingwei regime.
 The first Chinese Minister to the Vatican, Hsieh Shou-kang, was only able to arrive at the Vatican in January 1943, due to difficulties of travel resulting from the war.
 He remained in that position until late 1946.

 The pope employed the new technology of radio and a series of Christmas messages to preach against selfish nationalism and the evils of modern warfare and offer sympathy to the victims of the war.
-Pius XII's 1942 Christmas address via Vatican Radio voiced concern at human rights abuses and the murder of innocents based on race.
-The majority of the speech spoke generally about human rights and civil society; at the very end of the speech, Pius XII mentioned "the hundreds of thousands of persons who, without any fault on their part, sometimes only because of their nationality or race, have been consigned to death or to a slow decline".
-According to Rittner, the speech remains a "lightning rod" in debates about Pius XII.
-The Nazis themselves responded to the speech by stating that it was "one long attack on everything we stand for. ...
-He is clearly speaking on behalf of the Jews. ...
+Pius's 1942 Christmas address via Vatican Radio voiced concern at human rights abuses and the murder of innocents based on race.
+The majority of the speech spoke in general terms about human rights and civil society; at the very end of the speech, Pius mentioned "the hundreds of thousands of persons who, without any fault on their part, sometimes only because of their nationality or race, have been consigned to death or to a slow decline".
+According to Rittner, the speech remains a "lightning rod" in debates about Pius.
+The Nazis themselves responded to the speech by stating that it was "one long attack on everything we stand for...
+He is clearly speaking on behalf of the Jews...
 He is virtually accusing the German people of injustice toward the Jews, and makes himself the mouthpiece of the Jewish war criminals."
 The New York Times wrote that "The voice of Pius XII is a lonely voice in the silence and darkness enveloping Europe this Christmas. ...
 In calling for a 'real new order' based on 'liberty, justice and love', ... the Pope put himself squarely against Hitlerism."
-Historian Michael Phayer claims, however, that "it is still not clear whose genocide or which genocide he was referring to".
-Speaking on the 50th anniversary of Pius's death in 2008, the German Pope Benedict XVI recalled that the Pope's voice had been "broken by emotion" as he "deplored the situation" with a "clear reference to the deportation and extermination of the Jews".
+Historian Michael Phayer wrote, however, that "it is still not clear whose genocide or which genocide he was referring to".
+Speaking on the 50th anniversary of Pius's death in 2008, the German Pope Benedict XVI stated that Pius's voice had been "broken by emotion" as he "deplored the situation" with a "clear reference to the deportation and extermination of the Jews".